-Best Galaxy Note 10 Deal of the Week
+- Best Galaxy Note 10 cases

-Best Galaxy Note 10 Deals
+Best Galaxy Note 10 deals right now

 There are some trade-offs though.
 For instance, you lose the headphone jack and microSD card slot (although the Note 10 Plus keeps the memory card slot).

 Like Samsung's other recent premium phones, the Note 10 has an ultrasonic fingerprint sensor baked into the display.
-It uses the same camera sensors on the Galaxy Note 10 as on the Galaxy S10, which means you shouldn't expect a leap in performance when taking still shots.
-Performance-wise, it offers impressive, but not record-breaking results.
-It's battery also lasted for just 9 hours and 25 minutes, which is below the smartphone average of 10:14.
+It uses the same camera sensors on the Galaxy Note 10 as on the Galaxy S10, which means you shouldn't expect a leap in performance when taking still shots, though a software update is adding some of photographic features introduced in the Galaxy S20.

 The Galaxy Note 10 Plus packs a ginormous 6.8-inch screen, more RAM, and more storage space.
 It's definitely a two-hands-required kind of device, but it's a stylish one.
 It also adds a fourth camera lens, which Samsung calls its DepthVision Camera, which helps the Note 10 Plus ascertain a better understanding of physical space in certain shooting modes — like when capturing a shallow depth-of-field Live Focus portrait, for example.